Yusux/Korabli-chatrans/README.md

 This is a real-time chat interpreter for Korabli developed from [wows-replays](https://github.com/lkolbly/wows-replays).
 It gets the chat messages from the `temp.wowsreplay` and `tempArenaInfo.json` files in the `replays` folder under the game root directory, translates them to the selected language and sends the result to the client via a WebSocket server.
 The translation is done using the [Aliyun Translation API](https://www.aliyun.com/product/ai/alimt).

 For clients, any WebSocket client can be used to connect to the server.
 The messages are turned into strings by Chatrans before sending them to the client.
 A available client is [WebSocket-Receiver](https://github.com/Yusux/WebSocket-Receiver), which is a WebSocket receiving client in HTML.
-The demo of the client can be found [here](https://lab.yusux.xyz/WebSocket-Receiver).
+The demo of the client can be found [here](http://lab.yusux.xyz/WebSocket-Receiver).
+Be cautious that since the server is using `ws` instead of `wss`, you should use `http` instead of `https` to access the website client.

 ## Getting Started